swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > > The file should contain three long lines, the first beginning with 2826, the second
 > > beginning with 2825 and the third beginning with 2824.
 I.e. the three population
 > > time series extracted by `head` and `tail` have been sorted in reverse numerical order
-> > of their ID.
+> > of their IDs in the Living Planet Database (LPD).
 > {: .solution}
 {: .challenge}

 > ## Pipe Construction
 >
-> For the file `animals.csv` from the previous exercise, consider the following command:
+> For the file `six-species.csv` from the previous exercise, consider the following command:
 >
 > ~~~
-> $ cut -d , -f 2 animals.csv
+> $ cut -d , -f 2 six-species.csv
 > ~~~
 > {: .language-bash}
 >